HW 02 - Data wrangling + tidying

 Exercise 2

-How much are college graduates (those who finished undergrad) making?
+How much are college graduates making?

 Plot the distribution of all median incomes using a histogram with an appropriate binwidth (you will need to determine what is “appropriate” – remember there is not one single value you should use).